Parks, Recreation & Leisure Studies

 |Race/Ethnicity||Number of Grads|

-Parks & Rec appeals to people across the globe.
+Students from other countries are interested in Parks & Rec, too.
 About 1.5% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea